iVis-at-Bilkent/pathway-mapper/README.md

 ### Sample TCGA Pathways

-A number of pathways from the manuscripts of The Cancer Genome Atlas (TCGA) studies are available under Network > TCGA menu items sorted alphabetically by cancer type or pathway name.
+A number of pathways from the manuscripts of The Cancer Genome Atlas (TCGA) studies and those resulting from TCGA PanCanAtlas Project are available under Network > TCGA menu items sorted alphabetically by cancer type or pathway name.
 For instance, following is the PI3K pathway in Glioblastoma:
 <p align="center">
   <img src="public/assets/GBM-2013-RTK-RAS-PI(3)K-pathway.png" width="440"/>
 </p>